yann-yinn/nuxt-gustave/README.md

 # GUSTAVE ( ⚠️ WIP )

-JAMStack is fun, and _Nuxt.js_ is a fantastic static site generator.
+_Nuxt.js_ is an awesome static site generator thanks to its `npm run generate` command.

-**Gustave** is _Nuxt.js_ module to generate static sites from markdown files.

-It converts markdown files to JSON files that can be consumed by components; and is designed to work with the `npm run generate` Nuxt command.
+**Gustave** is _Nuxt.js_ module to generate quickly static sites from markdown files, converting markdown files to JSON files that can be easily consumed by our components.

 ## Requirements